 In this time horizon, as the timing and specific requirements for activities become more certain, the SAP demand is refined iteratively toward the specific sector validations required each day.
-Approaching the near term, this demand must be converted to requests for specific detachments, which projects place through Quintiq.
+Approaching the near term, this demand must be converted to requests for specific detachments, which projects place through the Quintiq system.